xXShaneXx/C-/StlLibrary.md

 Best Practices
 1. Container Selection
-Use vector as default container
+Use vector as the default container.
-Use list when frequent insertion/deletion in middle is needed Use associative containers when key-value pairs or unique elements are needed
+Use list when frequent insertion/deletion in the middle is needed.
+Use associative containers when key-value pairs or unique elements are needed.
 2. Performance Optimization
 // Reserve vector capacity
 std::vector<int> vec;